Martin-qyma/Martin-qyma.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I am an incoming CS Ph.D. student at UC Davis.
-Currently, I am a undergraduate at The University of Hong Kong (HKU), double majoring in Mathematics and Computer Science.
+I am a undergraduate at The University of Hong Kong (HKU), double majoring in Mathematics and Computer Science.

 My research interests generally lie in large language models (**LLMs**) and information retrieval (**IR**), with a focus on developing generative models that can retrieve and reason over relational structures.
 I'm particularly interested in recommender systems and multimodal foundation models.